-- Reduces withdrawals from the Upper Floridan aquifer by 50 percent or more; or - Reduces withdrawals by 15 percent or more from any combination of ground, surface or reclaimed water sources of which a minimum of five percent of the total withdrawal reduction is from the Upper

-Floridan aquifer and it improves either the ground or surface water quality impacted by ground water withdrawals or the natural system functions within the UMRW; or

-- Reduces FFP withdrawals authorized by a District Water Use Permit (WUP) from the Upper Floridan aquifer within the boundary in the DPCWUCA; or - Reduces Upper Floridan aquifer withdrawals in the Most Impacted Area, for projects initiated before September 2018.
+- Reduces withdrawals from the Upper Floridan aquifer by 50 percent or more; or - Reduces withdrawals by 15 percent or more from any combination of ground, surface or reclaimed water sources of which a minimum of five percent of the total withdrawal reduction is from the Upper Floridan aquifer and it improves either the ground or surface water quality impacted by ground water withdrawals or the natural system functions within the UMRW; or - Reduces FFP withdrawals authorized by a District Water Use Permit (WUP) from the Upper Floridan aquifer within the boundary in the DPCWUCA.

-The FARMS Program had 22 new projects and 1 amendment Board approved for FY 2015 and FY 2016.
-The projected offset from these new projects is 1.76 mgd.
-The District will contribute \$5.8 million, 64 percent of the \$9 million in total project costs.
+The FARMS Program had 27 new projects and 2 amendments approved for FY 2017 and FY 2018.
+The projected offset from these projects is 2.2 mgd.
+The District will contribute \$6,356,707, 63 percent of the \$10,066,757 in total project costs.
 Each project's performance will be monitored, as previous years' projects have been tracked, to determine project effectiveness.

-According to the District's Water Management Information System (WMIS), as of September 30, 2016, there were 5,648 permitted agricultural entities in the District with a combined permitted annual average daily groundwater quantity of 787,994,928 gallons per day (gpd).
-From the inception of the FARMS Program in FY 2003 through FY 2016, the total projected groundwater offset for the 182 Board approved FARMS projects is 27 mgd at an overall average cost-benefit of \$2.23 per thousand gallons offset.
-Total expenditures for these projects is \$63.1 million, with \$26.6 million (42 percent) coming from the District's FARMS Program, \$27.9 million (44 percent) from participating agricultural producers/growers, and \$8.5 million (14 percent) coming from other sources (State appropriations and FDACS funds).
+According to the District's Water Management Information System (WMIS), as of March 11, 2019, there were 5,427 permitted agricultural entities in the District with a combined permitted annual average daily groundwater quantity of 760,011,836 gallons per day (gpd).

+From the inception of the FARMS Program in FY 2003 through FY 2018, the total projected groundwater offset for the 203 Board approved FARMS projects is 28.5 mgd at an overall average cost-benefit of \$2.33 per thousand gallons offset.
+Total expenditures for these projects are \$72.2 million, with \$31.6 million (44 percent) coming from the District's FARMS Program, \$32.1 million (44 percent) from participating agricultural producers/growers, and \$8.5 million (12 percent) coming from other sources (State appropriations and FDACS funds).